deivisonarthur/tuild/README.md

 	tuild html -dev header.html|content.html|footer.html > page.html # This works like a template, but join all in one file :)

-	tuild js --watch folder/ > scripts.min.js # Watch the folder and automatic update the scripts.min.js, when any changes are made
+	tuild js --watch folder/ scripts.min.js # Watch the folder and automatic update the scripts.min.js, when any changes are made

-You can use Tuild via script language (NodeJS)... but i not documented this :P.
+You can use Tuild via script language (NodeJS)... but I will not document this :P.

 ### Dependencies

-Tuild need JSHint(<https://github.com/jshint/jshint>) and UglifyJS(<https://github.com/mishoo/UglifyJS>) to work completely.
+Tuild need JSHint (<https://github.com/jshint/jshint>) and UglifyJS (<https://github.com/mishoo/UglifyJS>) to work completely.
 So you need this in you npm packages, if you download this module directly.

 ### License